-Newcastle University Boat Club

-Newburn Bridge Road Gateshead NE15 8NL

-Tyne Amateur Rowing Club

-Water Row Newburn Newcastle upon Tyne NE15 8NL

-Tyne United Rowing Club

-Newburn Bridge Road Gateshead Tyne and Wear NE15 8NR

-The River Tyne
+Newcastle University Boat Club Newburn Bridge Road Gateshead NE15 8NL ///garage.always.prefer Tyne Amateur Rowing Club Water Row Newburn Newcastle upon Tyne NE15 8NL ///garage.always.prefer Tyne United Rowing Club Newburn Bridge Road Gateshead Tyne and Wear NE15 8NR ///lands.usage.boring The River Tyne

+The event will take the course from the published time of boating on that day until the last racing crew is safely off the water.
+Any crew boating outside of the event timings does so at their own risk and must follow the guidance of their host club.

-Over an approximately 6500m stretch of the river from 1000m east of Scotswood Bridge to 500m west of Newburn Bridge, as detailed on the course map.
+The event runs over an approximately 6500m stretch of the river from 1000m east of Scotswood Bridge to 500m west of Newburn Bridge, as detailed on the course map.

-The information within this plan will apply to these locations throughout the 2 days of racing and the event will be controlled form a central Race Control based at Newcastle University Boat Club.
+The information within this plan will apply to these locations throughout the 2 days of racing and the event will be controlled from a central Race Control based at Newcastle University Boat Club.